Robert Finley (musician): Life and career

 After Age Don't Mean a Thing, Finley got connected with Dan Auerbach of the Black Keys.
-Auerbach and Finley then released an original soundtrack for the graphic novel, Murder Ballads, published by z2 Comics.
-Shortly after the release of the Murder Ballads soundtrack, Billboard announced that Finley would be releasing a full-length album produced and co-written by Auerbach.
+Auerbach and Finley then released an original soundtrack for the graphic novel Murder Ballads, published by Z2 Comics.
+Shortly after the release of the Murder Ballads soundtrack, Billboard announced that Finley would be releasing an album produced and co-written by Auerbach.

 The album, Goin' Platinum! was released on Easy Eye Sound (Nonesuch Records) on December 8, 2017.
 The following year Finley joined Auerbach's Easy Eye Sound Revue tour.
 Finley followed up the Easy Eye Sound Revue tour with a series of headline shows around the world.

 In 2019, it was announced via social media that Finley was a contestant for the fourteenth season of America's Got Talent.
 AGT released a sneak peek where Finley sang an original song, called "Get It While You Can".
 He managed to reach the live shows but was eventually eliminated in the semi-finals.

-In 2021, Finley announced the album Sharecropper's Son, to be released May 21, 2021 on Easy Eye Sound.
-The album is autobiographical in nature, and centers around Finley's upbringing on a crop share in Louisiana.
-The album is produced by Dan Auerbach.
+In 2021, Finley announced the album Sharecropper's Son, which was released May 21, 2021, on Easy Eye Sound.
+The album was autobiographical in nature, and centered around Finley's upbringing on a crop share in Louisiana.
+The album was produced by Dan Auerbach.

+Finley is featured on the cover of the 2023 compilation album Tell Everybody 21st Century Juke Joint Blues From Easy Eye Sound where he performs the titular album track.
+Finley's fourth album Black Bayou was released in October 2023.
+Continuing the collaboration with Auerbach's label, the album features the return of prior collaborators from Sharecropper's Son Kenny Brown, bass guitarist Eric Deaton, with the addition of drummers Patrick Carney (of The Black Keys) and Jeffery Clemens (of G.Love & Special Sauce).

+On October 10, 2025, Finley released the album Hallelujah!
+Don't Let The Devil Fool Ya, where he is backed by his daughter, Christy Johnson.
+The album was produced by Dan Auerbach.